-This is where particle physics can help.
+This is where Project HighLO can help.

 Project High Energy Physics Tools in Limit Order Book Analysis (HighLO) applies particle physics methods and tools to financial market data.